London Road and Pudsey Street,

 The Odeon was closed on 30th September 2008, being replaced the following day by a purpose built 14-screen Odeon multiplex in the Liverpool ONE centre, located on Paradise Street in the city centre.
 Demolition of the Odeon began in November 2010, and was completed in March 2011.
 The plot of land was used for car parking for a while.
-In 2017 a block of student accomodation with 488 rooms named The Paramount was built on ther site.
+In 2017 a block of student accommodation with 488 rooms named The Paramount was built on the site.

 Just login to your account and subscribe to this theater.